-

 You can also:

-• keep an open mind about why your partner may be acting differently
+- keep an open mind about why your partner might be acting differently